Simulated Forex Trading: Why It Is Vital For Traders

 The Difference Between Backtesting and Simulated Forex Trading

-Another type of strategy affirmation is backtesting, and like simulated trading is an important verification process used by traders before deploying a new forex strategy in live trading.
+Another type of strategy affirmation is backtesting, and like simulated trading is an important verification process used by traders before deploying a new Forex strategy in live trading.

-Whereas simulated trading, is trading a non-live version of the current forex market, backtesting is the use of historical price data to test a strategy and see how it would have worked in past market conditions.
+Whereas simulated trading, is trading a non-live version of the current Forex market, backtesting is the use of historical price data to test a strategy and see how it would have worked in past market conditions.
 The two however, do work hand-in-hand.

 The MT4 and MT5 (Meta Trader) based platform used by many online brokers has their own strategy tester that can be used for backtesting with historical data.
 It has a 90% modeling accuracy and although useful is not as reliable as the 99% accuracy available through external backtesting software that interprets data, such as Birt’s Tick Data suite.

 Many traders will use both testing methods.
-They will put a prospective forex strategy through a rigorous backtesting trial to see if it is profitable.
+They will put a prospective Forex strategy through a rigorous backtesting trial to see if it is profitable.
 They can then undertake further diagnostics by putting the strategy through it’s paces in a simulated market environment using live current market prices.
 The trader can then adjust and improve the performance of the strategy, all in a safe no risk environment.

 A notable concern with backtesting is overfitting.
 Overfitting happens when a strategy is fine-tuned to perfection on historical data but fails to replicate those outcomes in real-world markets.